AMRC-FactoryPlus/amrc-connectivity-stack/docs/auth/sexpr.md

 will need to be able to chown the Device to the Node which originally published it.
 It also means there will be a delay before the Node is authorised to set permissions on a new Device.

+(_XXX_ Can all this be avoided by dropping the concept that Nodes can publish any Devices and assign them UUIDs, and requiring Device addresses to be pre-registered?
+This makes mobile Devices more difficult, but that is a concept we've never tried to make use of, and I'm not now sure that mobile instances wouldn't be a better concept.)

 This scheme unavoidably depends on Directory lookups to make authorisation decisions.
 In this case the Directory lookup will need to